Aman2907/ToList/README.md

-Summary of  my Approach for this Task:
+Summary of  my Approach for this Task:<br/>
 **Objective**:
 Create a functional To-Do List application that allows users to perform Create, Read, Update, and Delete (CRUD) operations.
 install: